OldSneerJaw/borealis-pg-cli/README.md

   -o, --addon=addon  name or ID of an add-on or one of its attachments

 DESCRIPTION
-  Single tenant add-on databases may be restored to an earlier point in time or cloned.
-This operation outputs the earliest and latest points in time to which the add-on database may be restored.
+  Qualifying add-on databases may be restored to an earlier point in time or cloned.
+This operation outputs the earliest and latest points in time to which an add-on database may be restored when supported.
 Note that, when an add-on database is cloned, it will produce a physical copy as at the current time, regardless of the add-on's reported latest restorable time.

   See the borealis-pg:restore:execute command to perform a restore/clone.